hetafs/Udacity-Business-Analytics/README.md

 # Udacity-Business-Analytics

-# Business Analytics Project for Udacity Nano Degree
-# Business Analytics Projects for Udacity Nanodegree
+## Business Analytics Projects for Udacity Nanodegree

 ## Overview:
 This repository contains the four projects completed as part of the **Udacity Business Analytics Nanodegree** (feb 2025).
 The objective of the Nanodegree was to develop data analysis and visualization skills using tools like **SQL**, **Excel**, and **Tableau**.
 These projects involve analyzing real-world datasets, interpreting data visualizations, and building interactive dashboards to help businesses make data-driven decisions.